 Ynze continues: “ICT also plays a role in developing software to make processes more transparent and to speed up their flow.
 For instance in managing the flow of construction traffic.
 “Every single minute, a truck with building materials enters the traffic flow, and this is bound to cause traffic congestion.
 This is why we are constructing separate roads for the construction traffic, with the goal of relieving the motorways.
 A mathematical model that is based on the construction plans can calculate how much construction traffic will be using the roads in five years from now.
 And this will show the road capacity required for the construction traffic.”

 Off to a good start

 This is Ynze’s first job “And what a job!
 Straight away I’m part of the largest project in the domain of infra in The Netherlands.
 A project that everyone knows about.
 Right in the heart of an area where people come for work, travel and recreation.
 This makes the project so complex, but at the same time so interesting.
 And that’s obvious when you look at the people who work here.
 Each one of them is an expert in his domain.
-And I’m allowed to learn from all this.
-I couldn’t have wished for a better start to my career.”
+And I’m allowed to learn from all this.”

 Do you want to work on challenging projects?